vktr274/cnn-affect-recognition/README.md

 In both cases the ResNet-18 and ResNet-34 seem to perform the best even though every model struggled to learn anything.
 Only the training accuracy kept increasing while the validation accuracy reached a plateau over time.
 The smaller models reached this validation accuracy plateau earlier than the larger models.
 After reaching the plateau on ResNet-18 and ResNet-34 the models started to visibly overfit because of earlier plateauing.
 The larger models started overfitting too but it was not as visible on the Wandb validation loss graphs due to large validation loss at earlier epochs.
 After zooming in on the validation loss graphs we could see increasing validation loss on the larger models as well.

+### ResNet-18 Training

 After seeing the baseline results, we decided to continue using ResNet-18 not only because it performed relatively well compared to the other models, but also because it is the smallest model and therefore the fastest to train considering our time constraints.

 The next step was to try to improve the model performance by using the balanced dataset with improved labels.
 The balancing was done by oversampling the minority classes as described in the [Preprocessing](#preprocessing) section.
 We switched from SGD with momentum to Adam.
-L2 regularization was omitted because according to Ilya Loshchilov and Frank Hutter ([Fixing Weight Decay Regularization in Adam](https://arxiv.org/pdf/1711.05101v2.pdf), 2018) it is not effective when using the Adam optimizer.
+L2 regularization was omitted because according to Ilya Loshchilov and Frank Hutter it is not effective when using the Adam optimizer.
 Since Adam is an optimizer with adaptive learning rate, we also omitted the learning rate scheduler.
+We continued using early stopping with a patience of 10 epochs and best weights restoration.

+At first we chose 64 as the batch size and 0.0001 as the learning rate for the Adam optimizer.
+The training went very poorly so we ended the training on epoch 7 with a training loss of 0.0975 and a validation loss of 3.4805 which was higher than the starting validation loss of 1.7675.

+We decided to try a much smaller learning rate of 0.000001 keeping the batch size at 64.
+The model didn't overfit before we stopped the training after 50 epochs but the validation loss was still high (1.7125) and kept significantly diverging from the training loss (1.0769).

+Next we tried a learning rate of 0.00000001 and kept the batch size.

 ## Results